China Railways JF4

-The China Railways JF4 (解放4, Jiěfàng, "liberation") class steam locomotive was a class of superheated 2-8-2 steam locomotives for goods trains operated by the China Railway.
+The China Railways JF4 (解放4, Jiěfàng, "liberation") class steam locomotive was a class of superheated "Mikado" type steam locomotives for goods trains operated by the China Railway.
 They were originally built for the South Manchuria Railway (Mantetsu) in Japan in 1935.

 History

 After a number of incidents involving broken crankshafts in the Mikani class locomotives, as well as needing more motive power to meet the increase in goods traffic following the establishment of Manchukuo, the Mikashi class was designed in 1933 and put into production in 1935, with fifteen built in Japan that year, four by Kisha Seizō and eleven by Kawasaki.

 As the three-cylinder design of the Mikani class was deemed too complex, the Mikashi class returned to the proven two-cylinder layout.
 In order to achieve a tractive effort equal to or greater than that of the three-cylinder locomotives with a two-cylinder engine, it is necessary to increase the adhesive weight of the locomotive; however, this would make the axle load unacceptably high - between 24.0 t and 25.6 t.
 To overcome this, a limited cutoff system was adopted with a maximum cutoff of 50%; by balancing the rotational forces of the left and right cylinders, the axle load was successfully limited to 23.0 t.

 Boiler pressure was increased from 12.7 to 17.0 kgf/cm2, whilst other new features included a Schmidt type E superheater, a feedwater heater and a combustion chamber firebox.
 Fuel consumption was also improved, with the Mikashi class using from 10% to up to 22.6% less coal than the Mikani class.
 The wheel diameter was also increased from 1,370 to 1,500 mm in order to increase the speed of goods trains, however as this could result in wheel slippage on steeper sections due to the reduction in piston speed, so the timetables of goods trains were adjusted accordingly.
 Used primarily on heavy goods trains between Fengtian and Dalian to transport coal from the Fushun Coal Mine to port, they could pull up to sixty 30 t coal hoppers.